 As discussed in "Item 1-Legal Proceedings," from time to time we are subject to lawsuits claiming patent infringement and there are lawsuits claiming patent infringement currently pending.
+We are also subject to other litigation in addition to patent infringement claims.
 If we are unsuccessful in defending any such claims, our operating results and financial condition and results may be materially and adversely affected.
 For example, we may be required to pay substantial damages and could be prevented from selling certain of our products.
 In addition to the lawsuits described in "Legal Proceedings," several other non-practicing patent holding companies have sent us letters proposing that we license certain of their patents, and, given this and the proliferation of lawsuits in our industry and other similar industries by both non-practicing entities and operating entities, we expect that we will be sued for patent infringement in the future, regardless of the merits of any such lawsuits.
 The cost to defend such lawsuits and any adverse result in such lawsuits could have a material adverse effect on our results of operations and financial condition.